DannieMo/Awesome-Books-ES6/README.md

 - Store and retrieve data
   - The displayed books are stored and retrieved from the local storage of the browser.

-# 🔭 Future Features

-> I will be adding More functions.

 ## Learning Objectives

 - Flexbox to place elements in the page.